-Health and safety management fits under Vector's strategic objective of operational excellence, and the target or standard for safety excellence is zero injuries.
+Health and safety management is a core element of Vector's strategic objective of operational excellence, and the target or standard for safety excellence is zero injuries.
 Vector is continuing to work with its FSPs and contracting partners to identify effective ways to further improve the safety of its electrical networks.